Chrysler (brand)

-Chrysler is an American brand of automobiles and division owned by Stellantis North America.
+Chrysler is an American brand of automobiles and a division owned by Stellantis North America.
 The automaker was founded in 1925 by Walter Chrysler from the remains of the Maxwell Motor Company.
 The brand primarily focused on building luxury vehicles as the broader Chrysler Corporation expanded, following a strategy of brand diversification and hierarchy largely adopted from General Motors.

 The brand has been historically popular.
-However starting in the late 2010s, the brand has been overshadowed by other brands owned by Stellantis yet continues to have a large loyalty following among car enthusiasts.
+However starting in the late 2010s, the brand has been overshadowed by other brands owned by Stellantis.
 As of model year 2026, the company's production vehicle lineup solely consists of the Pacifica and Voyager minivans, although there are currently plans by Stellantis to revive the brand, as seen with the Chrysler Airflow concept, due to its heritage and continued popularity.

 History

 Early history

 The first Chrysler cars were introduced on January 5, 1924, at the New York Automobile Show – one year before Chrysler Corporation itself was created.
 These cars, launched by Maxwell Motors, had a new high-compression six-cylinder, a seven-bearing crankshaft, carburetor air cleaner, replaceable oil filter, and four-wheel hydraulic brakes.
 Features like this had never been offered in a medium-priced car before, and the 32,000 first-year record sales proved the popularity of this model.

 In 1926, Chrysler introduced the Chrysler 70, named for its ability to hit 70 mph.
 In 1927, Chrysler had four models: the Chrysler 50, 60, 70, and Imperial 80.
 Chrysler was in fourth place in sales, with 192,082 units delivered.
 In 1928, Chrysler invested $23 million to expand its plants.